“Love never dies.”

 “I won’t be far behind.
 I’ll catch up, don’t you worry,” the woman said.
 I glanced over again and saw the man lean his head onto her shoulder.
 She reached up and touched his face so gently that it brought tears to my eyes.
 “I love you, Wally,” she said.

-“I love you…” the man said so softly that I didn’t catch the name.
+“I love you, Millie,” the man said softly.
 I knew that I had lingered to witness the love between the two of them.
 I got up and wiped the tears from my eyes.
 As I walked home God whispered in my ear, “Love never dies.”